surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 2.20.0 - March 5th, 2024 =
+- New: Add tax and shipping overrides based on product collections.
+- Improvement: Limit the tax ids shown in the tax id form input.
+- Improvement: Product collection list page loading performance.
+- Improvement: Update customer display conditions wording on upsells to be more descriptive.
+- Fix: Issue with using product collection and product list shortcodes on the same page.

 = 2.19.4 - March 1st, 2024 =
 - Improvement: Prevent mouse wheel scroll on percent and other number inputs.
 - Fix: Issue with SureMembers integration not working on subscription update in some instances.